adobe-extension-tools/cep-starter/README.md

-# cep-starter
+# Starter Kit for building CEP extensions

 This is a "starter kit" for developing CEP panels.
 It relies on `cep-bundler` to do the heavy lifting.

 The `cep-bundler` does a bunch of things to make your life easier:

-- Compile your TypeScript code into a single .js file
+- Compile your [TypeScript](http://www.typescriptlang.org) code into a single `.js` file
-- Create the necessary xml files (`CSXS/manifest.xml` and `.debug`) based on your `cep-config.js`
+- Create the necessary xml files ([CSXS/manifest.xml](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_8.x/Documentation/CEP%208.0%20HTML%20Extension%20Cookbook.md#extension-manifest) and [.debug](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_8.x/Documentation/CEP%208.0%20HTML%20Extension%20Cookbook.md#remote-debugging)) based on your `cep-config.js`
 - Create a symlink into the extensions folder so you can test out the extension quickly
 - "Live Reloads" the code whenever you save a file for instant updates while developing
 - Syncs your `node_modules` (**not** the `devDependencies`) into the bundle